gigaryte/bssid-geolocator/README.md

 # bssid-geolocator

-To install and manage dependencies, I use `virutalenv`:
+To install and manage dependencies, I use `virtualenv`:

 ```bash
 virtualenv -p python3 .